telerik/xamarin-forms-docs/controls/timespanpicker/timespan-picker-localization.md

 | Picker_Popup_AcceptButtonText  | OK |
 | Picker_Popup_CancelButtonText  | Cancel |

-Check in the image below how the common localization strings are presented in TimeSpan Picker:
+Check in the image below how the localization strings are presented in TimeSpan Picker:

 ![Localization TimeSpan Picker](images/timespanpicker-localization.png)